glocalcoop/anp-network-main-v2/readme.txt

 Activist Network Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 2.0.31 - Aug 24, 2016 =
+*[Feature #1524] Added templates and updated styles in support of Meetings.

 = 2.0.30 - July 25, 2016 =
 * Updated multi-site directory markup and styles.